Creative industries to Taiwan

 Trends and opportunities

 Creative industries in Taiwan are thriving as a result of increased government support and a growing interest in culture and the arts amongst the people.
-According to the 2013 Cultural and Creative Industry Annual Report, the industry consists of 15 sectors with a total of 58 686 creative industry companies and a combined turnover value of NTD$757.4 billion.
+According to the 2015 Taiwan Cultural and Creative Industries Annual Report, the industry consists of 15 sectors with a total of 62,264 creative industry companies and a combined turnover value of approximately A$34.5 billion.

 Taiwan is a democratic, free and diverse society.
-This openness reflects the development of creative industries and has resulted in a vibrant creative environment that is open to new ideas and influences internationally.
-Australia has a strong tourism industry and an increasing amount of young Taiwanese choosing to study or complete working holiday programmes.
-Australia enjoys a great reputation for education, quality of life and creativity in Taiwan.
+This openness is instrumental to the development of creative industries and has resulted in a vibrant creative environment that is open to new ideas and influences internationally.
+Australia enjoys a great reputation for quality of lifestyle and creativity in Taiwan, as Australia has a strong tourism industry and an increasing amount of young Taiwanese choosing to study or complete working holiday programs.

 The demand for performing arts in Taiwan comes mainly from venue programmers and festival organisers.
 Aside from the popularity of mainstream artists, reputable companies and event organisers are increasingly looking for new, international and unique performances to cater for an increasingly knowledgeable and internationalised audience.
 New and multidisciplinary works as alternative forms of performance art are beginning to develop an audience in Taiwan, as well as outdoor performances and innovative productions catering for children and family audiences.
 In addition, opportunities for Australian performing companies to co-produce with domestic Taiwanese companies and firms are expected to grow.